beehive-lab/kfusion-tornadovm/README.md

 This implementation runs on TornadoVM to achieve GPU acceleration and real-time performance.
 Hence, you need to install [Tornado](https://github.com/beehive-lab/Tornado) following the instructions from [Tornado-INSTALL](https://github.com/beehive-lab/Tornado/blob/master/INSTALL.md)

-After you successfuly build Tornado, then issue the following commands to install locally its JAR files:
+After you successfully build Tornado, then issue the following commands to install locally its JAR files:

 ```bash
 $ cd path/to/tornado